Essenceia/Matrix_CAM_DFT/README.md

 # Multiply and accumulate matrix multiplier ASIC with design for test infrastructure

-ASIC design for a 2x2 systolic matrix multiplier on GF180 supporting multiply and accumulate operations on int8 data alongside a design for test infrastructure to help debug both usage and diagnose design issues in silicon.
+ASIC design for a $2times2$ systolic matrix multiplier on GF180 supporting multiply and accumulate operations on int8 data alongside a design for test infrastructure to help debug both usage and diagnose design issues in silicon.

-This MAC accelerator operates at up to 50MHz and is capable of reaching up to 100 MMAC/s or 200 MIOPS/s.
+This MAC accelerator operates at up to 50 MHz and is capable of reaching up to 100 MMAC/s or 200 MIOPS/s.

 ![ASIC implementation final render](docs/implem.png)